xcore/sw_avb/doc/config.rst

 The AVB software solution includes a port of the uIP protocol stack which is a small memory footprint stack that can be used for UDP/TCP communication to aid implementation of an upper layer configuration protocol.
-For details on this stack see [XTCP10]_.
+For details on this stack see the `XTCP Component Guide <http://github.xcore.com/sc_xtcp/index.html>`_.

 Zeroconf
 ++++++++